Witiko/expltools/explcheck/doc/warnings-and-errors-04-semantic-analysis.md

  /e404.tex

-### Function variant for an undefined function {.e label=e405}
+### Function variant for an undefined function {.e label=e405 #function-variant-for-undefined-function}
-A variant is defined for an undefined function.
+A function or conditional function variant is defined for an undefined function.

  /e405-01.tex
  /e405-02.tex